Basics of a Diabetes Meal Plan

 Calorie needs depend on gender, age, height, activity level, current weight, and the number of calories your body burns at rest.

 How many calories do you currently eat per day?
-For a few days, keep track of everything you eat and drink, look at the food label, and record the calorie amounts.
+For a few days, keep track of everything you eat and drink, weigh and measure the amounts of foods you eat, look at food labels, look up the calorie and nutrient counts of restaurant foods, and record the calories and other nutrients of concern, such as fat and carbs.
 Are you eating more calories than you need?

 How Are You Spending Your Calories?